shantnu/Path/content/index.md

 ---

+Spiritual Astrology - In which I argue the [ Goal of Astroloy is to Guide us Spiritually, Not Make Silly Predictions](/astrology)

+---

 What do you do when having a strong panic / anxiety attack, and [nothing seems to work?](/what-to-do-when-life-seems-hopeless)

 tldr: Fuckin' breathe